Contact us

 Organisations are invited to join via an Expression of Interest, after which GLA coordinates procurement and delivery.

-For more information and how Barker can support with the above funding, please contact our team.
+For more information on how Barker can support with the above funding, please contact our team.

 KEY DATES